dendrown/say_sila/README.md

 - Allow **raven** to handle both hashtags at the same time (or distribute across procs/nodes)
 - Automate track reporting for daily updates
 - Keep track report history
+- Make ecsv behave when it encounters bad CSV data